RaghuRamSatt/FraudFusion/README.md

 - **MLP Structure:**
   - The MLP comprises several fully connected layers with LeakyReLU activations, which predict the noise vector.

-A simple block diagram can be added here if you have a diagram image or can construct one inline.

 ## Training Details